Ski touring tips

 • Shift your weight to the uphill ski and lift the downhill ski slightly.

-• Turn the downhill ski in a fluid movement in the new direction.
-The ski should point upwards and be turned by about 180 degrees.
+• Turn the downhill ski in a fluid motion in the new direction.
+The ski should point upwards and be rotated about 180 degrees.
 Set it down slightly offset upwards.

 • Shift your weight to the downhill ski, which is now facing in the new direction.

 • Lift the uphill ski and place it next to the downhill ski so that both skis are parallel.
-Make sure that the ski is placed in the new direction and use the ski poles to support your balance.
+Make sure the ski is set in the new direction, and use the ski poles to support your balance.

 • Find stability and continue your tour.